gbadrain/python-api-challenge/README.md

 MODULE 6 ACTION ITEMS*: Emailed by Camille Bolos 'Helpful Resources' Took help from BCS , more so about VacationPy
+On Jan 20, I connnected with BCS re: pushing of files into Github, as there were merging conflicts which was finally resolved .
+It was a learning curve.
 Slack Resources
 Various YouTube Videos